0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 ![image](/assets/img/Delegation/priv.png)

-> NOTE: Most of the commands we’ll be using require `SYSTEM` level privileges on the machine to extract tickets. + I will be using [Kerbeus-BOF](https://github.com/RalfHacker/Kerbeus-BOF) instead of Rubeus
+> NOTE: Most of the commands we’ll be using require `SYSTEM` level privileges on the machine to extract tickets. + I will be using [Kerbeus-BOF](https://github.com/RalfHacker/Kerbeus-BOF) in C2 instead of Rubeus
 {: .prompt-warning }
 ---